rare-magma/guitos/README.md

 or

 1. Visit [guitos.app](https://guitos.app)
-2. Import previous data from CSV or JSON files.
+2. Import previous data from single/multiple CSV files or a single JSON file.
    Make sure they follow the required structure:

 CSV: